ART & ORGANISM

-Embodiment of cognitive processes (“embodied cognition) refers to the always present involvement with body functions.
+Embodiment of cognitive processes (“embodied cognition”) refers to the ways in which thought and behavior are involved with the body and its functions.
+We accept that the phenotype–the external expression of internal states (including behavior) is, after all, what natural selection acts upon.
 Often neglected are the internal sensory receptors of the viscera (“enteroceptors”) and the musculature (proprioceptors), as well as countless specific chemicals that have more-or-less access to the brain where they participated in organizing and initiating (or suppressing) action, including learning (Merleau-Ponty, 1962).

 [i] Condillac (d.1780), friend of Rousseau and helped introduce Locke’s ideas (made fashionable by Voltaire) in French intellectual circles. (“By far the most important of his works is the Traité des sensations, in which Condillac treats psychology in his own characteristic way.
 He questioned Locke’s doctrine that the senses give us intuitive knowledge of objects, that the eye, for example, naturally judges shapes, sizes, positions, and distances.
 He believed it was necessary to study the senses separately, to distinguish precisely what ideas are owed to each sense, to observe how the senses are trained, and how one sense aids another.
 He believed that the conclusion has to be that all human faculty and knowledge are transformed sensation only, to the exclusion of any other principle, such as reflection.”)
 John Locke’s idea that all knowledge was founded in experience was taken further by a,: ‑‑: preconceived notions of relationships between sensory data had to be discarded if clear analysis of feelings were to be had.
 Shortly after Condillac’s death (1780) IMMANUEL KANT popularized his system in Europe: physicians, functioning in a world of appearances, should examine their own prejudicial ways of perceiving carefully.
 Kant then went further: We understand the world because there are certain concepts embedded in our brains: time, space, causality.
 Thus there were no laws in nature, but that mental constructs set up by these embedded concepts.
 His follower, Friedrich von Schelling (Physician in Bamburg) developed Kant’s ideas into Naturphilosophie: Man was once at peace with nature, but his ability to reflect had alienated him from it.
 (German science sought basic laws ‑‑and for the next 40 years concentrated on microscopic phenomena.
 At the same time the French concentrated on careful observation and data available to the senses, largely because of the events of 1789 and a shift from actions guided by philosophical, theoretical beliefs to those guided by empirical evidence.